Chelsea Bourn860.434.1974 x 116| firstname.lastname@example.org

-Chelsea joined the High Hopes team as Program Director at the beginning of August.
+Chelsea joined the High Hopes team as Program Director in the summer of 2019.
 She began volunteering at High Hopes in 2006 when she moved to Waterford and had graduation requirements to complete 25 community service hours.

 Almost 800 volunteer hours later, Chelsea is thrilled to be at High Hopes in a new capacity.
 Volunteering at High Hopes inspired Chelsea to work with people with disabilities and learning differences- during college, her career goal was to “run High Hopes summer camp year-round” (which her professors informed her was not a “real job”).